Camila Cabello Claps Back At Body-Shamers As Shawn Mendes Twins With Lil Hank Williams

 Camila Cabello and Shawn Mendes have been spending a lot of time together this summer.
 However, both celebrities have also been doing their own thing too, as evidenced by this weekend’s Instagram posts from these good looking singers.

-Camila has been busy taking care of business with her social media foe.
-She ” threw down” disturbing followers in “an epic Instagram story” on Saturday, according to Hollywood Life.
+Camila has been busy taking care of business with her social media foes.
+She “threw down” disturbing followers in “an epic Instagram story” on Saturday, according to Hollywood Life.

 This beautiful woman started out by saying that she does not purposely visit social media “with the conscious intention of avoiding things that hurt my feelings.”